X3D MIME Types and File Extensions

 For X3D developers this means they need to be aware of X3D file types and be able to set MIME Types on their own web server/host.

 The base MIME type for X3D files is: model/x3d.
 Each file format has its own modifier.
-XML is +xml, Classic VRML is +vrml.
+XML is +xml, JSON is +json, Classic VRML is +vrml.
 The following table summarizes the file extension, MIME type, and X3D encoding:

 |X3D Encoding||File Extension||MIME Type|

 The standard mechanism for indicating gzipped files is for the web server to set a special header field called »Content-Encoding«.
 This field indicates if the content has been encoding beyond that present in the media.
 This is the field that is used to indicate that the file has been compressed with gzip.
 When the web browser detects this field, it is responsible for gunzipping the file prior to passing it to the X3D browser.